viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 # Introduction

-This paper presents a proposal for a generic factories `make<TC>(v)` that allows to make generic algorithms that need to create an instance of a wrapped class `TC` from their underlying types.
+This paper presents a proposal for a family of generic factories `make<TC>(args...)` that create an instance of a wrapping class from a *type constructor* and his underlying types as well as emplace factories `make<T>(args...)` that creates an instance of a wrapping class by emplace constructing the underlying type from the provided arguments.

 [P0091R0] extends template parameter deduction for functions to constructors of template classes.
-With this feature, it would seam clear that this proposal lost most of its added value but this is not the case.
+With this feature, it would seam that this proposal has lost most of its added value but this is not the case, as [P0091R0] is a feature for the user that cannot be used in generic code.

 # Motivation and scope

+## Possible valued types

-All these types, `shared_ptr<T>`, `unique_ptr<T,D>`, `optional<T>`, `expected<T,E>` and `future<T>`, have in common that all of them have an underlying type `T'.
+All these types, `shared_ptr<T>`, `unique_ptr<T,D>`, `optional<T>`, `expected<T,E>` (see [P0323R0]) and `future<T>`, have in common that all of them have an underlying type `T`.

 There are two kind of factories: